solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 anchor init rpg
 ```

-<Callout type="note">This lab was created with Anchor version `0.28.0` in mind.
+Note: This lab was created with Anchor version `0.28.0` in mind.
+If there are
-If there are problems compiling, please refer to the
+problems compiling, please refer to the
 [solution code](https://github.com/Unboxed-Software/anchor-rpg/tree/challenge-solution)
-for the environment setup.</Callout>
+for the environment setup.

 Next, replace the program ID in `programs/rpg/lib.rs` and `Anchor.toml` with the
 program ID shown when you run `anchor keys list`.